sharpchen/sharpchen.github.io/docs/document/Modern CSharp/docs/Understanding Bit Operation.md

 And in fact the operation `(union & flag)` should be equal to the flag itself.

 > [!WARNING]
-> You have to make sure the enum member ot integer to be checked is a valid member or it may evaluate to unexpected value.
+> You have to make sure the enum member or integer to be checked is a valid member or it may evaluate to unexpected value.

 ```cs
 Foo foo = Foo.Bar | Foo.Qux;